industrian/commercetools-rest-client/README.md

 Variables used within API calls are defined above the call.
 You should define these before sending the API request.
 For example, in the following you must add a `category-id` and `category-version`.
 Strings should not be enclosed in quotation marks.

 In some API calls you can define query parameters (such as `where` or `sort`).
-Placeholders for these parameters are included, but you should remove them if you do not need them.
-Sending an empty query parameter will probably break the API call.
+Placeholders for these parameters are included, but commented out.
+To define a query parameter, remove the `#` and include a value.
+Please note that you should change the `&` to `?` if it is the first (or only) query parameter.